Brain Injury Specialty Program

 Comprehensive care for brain injury patients

-The family-oriented program develops individual treatment plans to address physical, cognitive, behavioral, and social interaction skills, while working toward achieving realistic educational, vocational, social and/or leisure goals.
+The patient-centered program develops individual treatment plans to address physical, cognitive, behavioral, and social interaction skills, while working toward achieving realistic educational, vocational, social and/or leisure goals.

-In addition to the patient and his/her family/ support team the interdisciplinary treatment team may consist of:
+In addition to the patient and the family/caregivers, the interdisciplinary treatment team may consist of:

 - Therapeutic Recreation Specialist